CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/swift.md

 #### Custom run command

-As introduced in [Reference > Environment Variable Reference][cc-run-command], `CC_RUN_COMMAND` allows you to override the command we will use to run your application.
+As introduced in [Reference > Environment Variable Reference][vars-you-can-define], `CC_RUN_COMMAND` allows you to override the command we will use to run your application.

-By default, we simply execute the binary previously built by `swift build <options>`.
+By default, we just execute the binary previously built by `swift build <options>`.
 If you need to pass arguments to the invocation of your binary, this is the way to do it.

 An example of such use case can be found in [Example Swift deployment: the Swift Package Index][doc-example-spi].